seasoncast/OSEG/README.md

 3. To provide a single file for all the hot swapable graphics needed in a single event.

 ## Defination
 OSEG contains a package and individual graphics within the package.
+There is also a runtime javascrpt script to pull data from any source that runs on a vm.

 Standard Format:
 ```